FINE MOTORING BOOKS

 -

-Brooklands UK - August 1908 (fitted with a new engine and now named “Samson”) 1st in Thirty Mile Race (for the Montague Cup) New Record.
+Brooklands UK - August 1908 (fitted with a new engine and now named “Samson”) First in Thirty Mile Race (for the Montague Cup) New Record.

 -